doug-moen/openscad2/rfc/Definitions_And_Scoping.md

 * A function literal is a block.
   The formal parameters are the identifiers that are bound to values by a function call.
+* The parenthesized argument list in a function call is a block.
+  Each labeled argument behaves like a definition.

-The scope of a binding begins at the following statement (for a script), or at the following definition (in a `let` bound definition list) or at the following formal parameter (for a function literal), and continues to the end of the block.
+The scope of a binding begins at the following statement (for a script), or at the following definition (in a `let` bound definition list) or at the following formal parameter (for a function literal), or at the following argument (for a function call argument list), and continues to the end of the block.
 As a special case, forward references are legal within nested function or module bodies: this makes recursive definitions possible.